Top Causes of Car Accidents

 It’s no secret that the more you drink, the higher your BAC level.
 And the higher your blood alcohol content is, the more your reaction time, coordination, and depth perception takes a nosedive.
 In 2011, it was reported that 21% of all car accident fatalities occurred from crashes involving a driver with a BAC of over .08.
 That’s more than one-fifth of all accident-related deaths – all of which could have been prevented if the impaired driver had stayed off the road.

-Driving drunk or under the influence of drugs can lead to accidents, jail time, large fines, mandatory community service, and much worse.
+Driving drunk or under the influence of drugs can lead to car accidents, jail time, large fines, mandatory community service, and much worse.
 If you’ve had too much, call a cab.
 Going out with a group?
 Designate a sober driver for the night (or day!) before leaving.

-Knowing the most common causes of car crashes can help keep your driving behavior in check.
+Knowing the most common causes of car accidents can help keep your driving behavior in check.
 No matter how safe we are, we cannot control the circumstances around us, so accidents do happen (make sure you’re covered just in case!).
 Don’t fear the road, but don’t neglect your responsibility either.
 Practicing defensive driving habits, heeding weather warnings, and staying calm, alert, and focused can go a long way.

 Get a Quote Today